somelinuxguy/ping-infra/docs/instructions.md

-## A GitOps Project

-# Requirements
+# The details

-1. We must not store secrets anywhere but Vault.
-No pipeline exposure.
-1. We must use terraform to build the basic environment.
-(IaC)
-1. We must trigger an app deployment via GitOps (a merge to a repository)
-1. We must not store infrastructure configuration (k8s manifests) with the application code.
-We are allowed to store application specific things with the app code (like Datadog monitors)
-1. It's not done unless it is tested, and monitored
+Usually I would document all of this as a wiki of some kind, showing steps taken, commands run, etc.

+To make this all public, we'll document it in Markdown instead.

+## Let's sign up for HashiCorp and AWS

 Start with setting up Vault at Hashicorp, makes it easier if they manage it for us!
+Go to their website and set up an account, then set up a tiny Vault plan.
+You do not need HVN peering or anything fancy for this demo.

+Now go set up a basic AWS account.
+Again, nothing fancy is required for your account.

+### Vault

 Done.
 Here is our vault public URL https://vault-cluster-public-vault-aa91234.2f79cd88.z1.hashicorp.cloud:8200